Yakovyakov/full-stack-open-bloglist-app/README.md

-# Application bloglist-app for for part 11 (CI/CD) of the full stack open course
+# Application bloglist-app for for the CI/CD module of the Full stack open course

 Link to the deployed application on render: